 - Have open conversations.
 Talk with family members about financial resources, expectations, and care preferences before a crisis hits.

 - Seek professional guidance.
-An aging life care specialist can help you navigate complex decisions and balance safety, cost, and quality of life.
+An Aging Life Care Manager® can help you navigate complex decisions and balance safety, cost, and quality of life.

 Final Thoughts